-The 17th annual Monte-Carlo Historique rally kicked off a little over a week ago and ended yesterday when a Belgian team at the wheel of an orange 1978 Opel Kadett GTE won the event.
-This year, the participants left from six European cities (Barcelona, Glasgow, Monte-Carlo, Oslo, Reims and Stockholm) and the common stages took place in the southeastern region of France.
+The 18th annual Monte-Carlo Historique rally kicked off a little over a week ago and ended yesterday when a Italian team won the event behind the wheel of 1978 Volkswagen Golf GTI.
+This year, the participants left from five European cities (Barcelona, Glasgow, Copenhagen, Turin and Reims) and the common stages took place in the southeastern region of France.

 Organized by the Automobile Club of Monaco, the Monte-Carlo Historique is open to all cars that participated in the rally from 1955 to 1980 and that were built between those years.
 The Alpine A310 was a common sight at the Monte-Carlo during the 1970s but a 1981 example is not eligible to participate in the historic event because it is not old enough.
 Similarly, a 1969 Renault 4 can’t be entered because the last year a 4 participated in the rally was 1966.

 Contrary to what its name might suggest, the Monte-Carlo Historique is not a speed race and the point is to follow the timing of each stage as closely as possible, not to drive flat out and be the first to cross the finish line.
 Drivers lose point if they end a stage too early or too late.
 The participants range from well-off amateur drivers seeking an adrenaline rush to a handful of professional pilots such as Jean Ragnotti.